neithernut/dr.w.falls/doc/design/ServerClient.md

 The item type for the game state update channel will thus be

     list of (player name, round score, overall score, player state, capsule reciever) |
-    (sender+receiver for the waiting phase, list of (player name, round score, overall score), tag of winner)
+    (sender+receiver for the waiting phase, list of (player name, round score, overall score), tag of winner) |
+    end of game

 with "player state" indicating whether a player is still present and a capsule receiver's item type of `capsule element unit`.
 The winner will be sent by the